 Can I Get a Headache After Eating Too Much?

-Eating too much can cause a headache for some people.
+Eating too much can cause a headache for some people, as can eating dairy.
 Alternatively, eating too much of a certain food can also have the same effect.
 For example, some people get a headache if they eat too much cheese.

 There are various types of headaches including:

 - Reactive Hypoglycemia

 Before taking precautions to cure the headaches, it is essential to identify the type of headache.
 A brain freeze for example happens when a person consumes too much cold food like ice creams very quickly, however, this type of pain usually goes away as quickly as it sets in.